yindaheng98/wchain/README.md

 ### How to run a wchain

 After define a wchain, next step is to make it running.
-Run a wchain is also very easy, just call the mechod `run`, and input the meta and the stream.
+Run a wchain is also very easy, just call the method `run`, and input the meta and the stream.

-The function `wchain.use` have 4 inputs, just like a middleware.
+The function `wchain.run` have 4 inputs, just like a middleware.
 In fact, a wchain can itself used as a wchain middleware, which means that you could run a wchain like a middleware, or use a wchain as a input of another wchain's `use` method.
 For example, if we have 4 input variables `meta`, `stream`, `next`, `end`:

 ```javascript
 let meta = {